SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 #### Solution
 Wherever possible, solutions should:
 * Adopt the naming convention SFA.DAS.{SolutionName} (where {SolutionName} is a meaningful name relevant to the piece of work this solution is for).
-  * Note that in any of the project suggested below, the * in the project name should be the same as the solution name.
+  * Note that in any of the projects suggested below, the * in the project name should be the same as the solution name.
 * Have a single responsibility.
 Where a solution requires a website and an API, for example, each should be built in separate solutions.
 * Have its own repo in GitHub.

 Solutions can contain any of the below projects.
 Only projects that are relevant to the work being completed should be included.

-#### API projects
+##### API projects
 Where you have an API, use these projects to configure your endpoints.
-THe core logic should be in the separate Application project.
+The core logic should be in the separate ***Application*** project.
 ```
 SFA.DAS.*.Api
 SFA.DAS.*.Api.AcceptanceTests